 As storm season approaches you will find more and more roofers in the area.
 This is not because there are more roofers opening business in the area, it’s because the “fly by night” roofers come to town.
 North Texas is known for the amazing thunderstorms and hail we get during April and May.
 Because of these storms, roofers come from all different parts of the country to make a quick buck.
 What makes these roofers different from local roofers?

 Storm chasers come out from the wood works when a big storm hits the area.
 They claim to have been in business for many years, they’ll offer warranties that no one can beat and sometimes even give you cash back on your roof.
 If it sounds too good to be true, it probably is.
-Many homeowners love the idea of getting a free roof (because your roofer is covering the insurance) AND getting money back.
+Many homeowners love the idea of getting a free roof (because your roofer is covering the motor trade insurance) AND getting money back.
 It’s equivalent to winning the lottery.
 There are many problems with this.

 Storm Chasers will get a local phone number and PO Box